 Surface Science Reports 2 , 123-326 (1982).

 2 Textbooks: L.J.
 Brillson, Surfaces and Interfaces of Electronic Materials (Wiley-VCH,Weinheim, 2010) 570 pages; L.J.
 Brillson, An Essential Guide to Electronic Material Surfaces and Interfaces (Wiley, Hoboken, 2016) 298 pages.

 2 Books Edited: Proceedings of the Topical Conference on Frontiers in Electronic Materials, American Institute of Physics, 1986; Contacts to Semiconductors: Fundamentals and Technology, Noyes Press, 1993.

-Over 350 Technical Publications on solid-state physics, microelectronics, surface science, and materials science with over 9,000 GoogleScholar citations.
-Brillson GoogleScholar h-index = 49 (as of 12/27/2016).
+Over 360 Technical Publications on solid-state physics, microelectronics, surface science, and materials science with over 10,000 ISI citations.
+Brillson h-index = 54 (as of 8/2018).